-By creating marketing campaigns that build trust with your user base, express authenticity and transparency, and sound like they’re talking to a real person, you can make evangelists out of your existing customers.
+If you create marketing campaigns that build trust, express authenticity and transparency, and sound like a real person, you can make evangelists out of your existing customers.

-Finally, if you really want to add personalization to your marketing campaign by de-personalizing your efforts, then listen to your audience.
+If you really want to add personalization to your marketing campaign by depersonalizing your efforts, then you have to listen to your audience.

-No one knows your audience better than your audience themselves.
+No one knows your audience better than themselves.

 Plus, that’s one of the best ways to add personality to your emails without faking it.

-Here’s an email I recently received from Scott Oldford:
+Here’s an email I received from Scott Oldford:

-This email is very simple but wildly powerful.
+This email is wimple but wildly powerful.
 It simply asks a few questions and leaves it at that.

 If you want people to respond, then don’t include anything else in the email.
 Just ask great questions.

-Then, make a note of their answers, and you’ll discover new ways to reach them.
+Then, make a note of their answers, and you’ll find new ways to reach them.

 Here’s another email I received from Scott: